Appointments at the INR

 Referrals to the INR

 The INR welcomes referrals from neurologists, geriatricians, internists, family physicians, other health care providers, or family members of patients with selected neuroinflammatory disorders.
-Please note: INR medical providers utilize etanercept for a limited number of off-label indications.
-INR medical providers do not use etanercept for treating Parkinson’s disease, brain tumor, or carpal tunnel syndrome.
-Individual treatment recommendations are only made following physician evaluation, including history, physical examination, and review of imaging studies.
+Please note: INR medical providers utilize PSE for a limited number of off-label indications.
+INR medical staff do not use PSE for treating Parkinson’s disease, brain tumor, or carpal tunnel syndrome.
+Individual treatment recommendations are only made following medical evaluation, including history, physical examination, and review of imaging studies.

 The INR welcomes telephone inquiries from physicians and family members.
 In particular, the INR encourages telephone inquiry and discussion with an INR medical provider for those patients referred from locations at a geographic distance from Boca Raton, Florida, prior to appointment scheduling.
 This is recommended especially for those patients who will be flying across country or from overseas for treatment at the INR, due to the special nature of the services provided at the INR, and the unique experience which the INR has performing anti-TNF treatment for neurological disorders.